nsmdnl/containerqueries/README.md

 ---

 That's all!
-Thank you for using sqcs in your project and/or for contributing <3
+Thank you for using `css-container-queries` in your project and/or for contributing <3

-~ Nesim